How to Build a Video Editor in React

 Creator of RVE

-What a React video editor actually needs
+What a real React video editor actually needs

-A usable browser-based video editor usually needs:
+A usable browser-based editor usually needs:

-- A timeline component for clips, text, captions, audio, and transitions
+- a timeline component for clips, text, captions, audio, and transitions

-- A preview player that stays in sync with timeline state
+- a preview player that stays in sync with timeline state

-- An overlay model describing what appears, when, and where
+- an overlay model describing what appears, when, and where

-- Upload/import flows for local files, remote assets, and generated media
+- upload/import flows for local files, remote assets, and generated media

-- A persistence layer for projects, templates, and autosave
+- a persistence layer for projects, templates, and autosave

 Recommended architecture